moveit/moveit2_tutorials/doc/tutorials/getting_started/getting_started.rst

 Move into your Colcon workspace and pull the MoveIt tutorials source: ::

   cd ~/ws_moveit/src
-  git clone https://github.com/ros-planning/moveit2_tutorials -b main
+  git clone https://github.com/ros-planning/moveit2_tutorials -b main --depth 1

 Next we will download the source code for the rest of MoveIt: ::